-\$3,500 as a first-year student \$4,500 as a second-year student \$5,500 as a third through fifth year student Independent undergraduate students may be eligible to borrow up during the first and second years and \$5,000 more during the thin years.
-Graduate and professional students may borrow up to \$20, the student's cost of attendance allows to \$4,000 d through 500 per ye ) more fifth ar, if
+\$3,500 as a first-year student \$4,500 as a second-year student \$5,500 as a third through fifth year student Independent undergraduate students may be eligible to borrow up to \$4,000 more during the first and second years and \$5,000 more during the third through fifth years.
+Graduate and professional students may borrow up to \$20,500 per year, if the student's cost of attendance allows disbursement of the loan.
+The student may pay the interest monthly or quarterly, or may defer interest payments during school or the six-month grace period.
+Arrangements for payment are made by the student with the Department of Education.
+For independent students and dependent students whose parents cannot obtain a Federal Direct Plus Loan or for whom Financial Aid Services has made a professional judgment decision, the student may have additional unsubsidized loan eligibility up to: